[This article should be read in conjunction with the article on Male and Female Skeleton]

 This page relates and compares the average sizes of American (USA) men and women, there also are some notes relating to transsexual women at the end.

 Several sets of tables of anthropometrical measurements are provided here.
 The first set is derived from MIL-STD-1472D that relates and compares the typical sizes of American men and women for Human Engineering uses, more than 1000 students were measured to collect the data.
 The second set is derived from a 1997 study for the US Defense Logistics Agency, a group of 127 U.S. Army recruits (60 males and 67 females) were measured for some two dozen dimensions relevant to military dress clothing.
 For interest, standard garment sizes are listed in a table 3.
 The fourth set is from the book "Body Composition and Physical Appearance: Applications for the Military Services, (1992)" which compares the size and body composition of 30 to 39 year old males and females in Michigan.
+Finally, some interesting percentile graphs from Halls are provided, unfortunately the data source is not stated.

 There are a few strange anomalies (possibly errors) in the results, but it's not possible to resolve these without access to the original data.